Tuesday 4th January 2022

 However, I am also well aware that we now face a sharemarket that is showing signs of being overvalued and house prices in Ireland have increased over 10% in the last 12 months.

 I have recently been able to increase my income by taking new opportunities.
 This have given me the ability to start putting a lot more into my portfolio each month - potentially up to €12k a month if I wanted too.

-Slow FIRE is where we slow things down, adopt a more long term view to retirement and start living a more balanced lifestyle - I spoke about this on the last episode on my podcast.
+Slow FI is where we slow things down, adopt a more long term view to retirement and start living a more balanced lifestyle.

 Assuming I need €45,000 a year to cover my expenses, and I use a 5% withdrawal rate, I need €900k to retire.
 Recall from my September update, that I am happy to use a 5% withdrawal rate instead of 4% for a number of reasons.